jhues97/jhues97.github.io/README.md

 ## Welcome to Jeremy Huesman's page.

-The page below is the CS-499 Capstone of my Computer Scinece Degree program at SNHU.
+The page below is the CS-499 Capstone of my Computer Science Degree program at SNHU.

 ### Self-Assessment
 INSERT TEXT FROM SELF ASSESSMENT